vgonzalezd/Leprosy/README.md

 ## Data
 It is available at: https://XXX

+## Weights
+The weights are currently available under:

 ## Demo Webpage
 A video of the demo web page can be found in this repository
 ![demo](https://github.com/user-attachments/assets/fd362869-32a8-4fb6-9c97-3455b2ee3094)